eliottvincent/vue3-sortablejs/README.md

 * supports Vue 3
 * is **light** and easy to maintain
 * works as a **directive**, for example to conditionally enable / disable the drag-and-drop feature without having to change the whole component
+* doesn't iterates on the data by itself
 * doesn't update the underlying data model (more on that later)

 As a reference, here are the wrappers that I tested: